alecmuffett/onion-dv-certificate-proposal/draft-muffett-same-origin-onion-certificates.md

 certificates which correspond solely and uniquely to themselves, and under those limited circumstances the client may skip the certificate chain checks that might otherwise be required to validate identity.

-# SOOC Use Cases

-TODO

-## SOOC to complement, not replace, EV (and perhaps DV)

-TODO

-## SOOC and EV Certificates

-TODO

-## SOOC and DV Certificates

-TODO

-### Potential negative consequences of DV certificates for Onion Addresses

-TODO

-## SOOC and LetsEncrypt

-TODO

-## SOOC and HSTS

-TODO

-## SOOC and Certificate Transparency

-TODO

 # SOOC Edge-Cases, and "SOOC-EV"